ayeshasana0355/dashboard/README.md

 ## 🤝 Connect

-If you found this project useful or have questions, feel free to connect on [LinkedIn] (https://www.linkedin.com/in/ayesha-sana-3908a130b?utm_source=share_via&utm_content=profile&utm_medium=member_android)or open an issue.
+If you found this project useful or have questions, feel free to connect on [LinkedIn](https://www.linkedin.com/in/ayesha-sana-3908a130b?utm_source=share_via&utm_content=profile&utm_medium=member_android) or open an issue.

 ---

-*Built with 💙 using Power BI | Data period: May–August 2025*# dashboard
+*Built with 💙 using Power BI | Data period: May–August 2025*